tmtsoftware/esw-segment-db-prototype/README.md

 ## Running the Server

-To run the HTTP server, you need to first have Postgres and csw-services running, as described in the [CSW docs](https://tmtsoftware.github.io/csw/).
+To run the HTTP server, you need to first have csw-services running, as described in the [CSW docs](https://tmtsoftware.github.io/csw/).

-The following environment variables need to be defined:
+The following environment variables need to be defined (Required by csw-services for the Database Service):

 * DB_READ_USERNAME
 * DB_READ_PASSWORD
 * DB_WRITE_USERNAME
 * DB_WRITE_PASSWORD
 * PGDATA

+PGDATA is the directory containing the data for the Postgres database.

+In addition, in order for the server to get information about the segments from JIRA, the following environment variables need to be defined and the user must have read access to the `M1ST` JIRA project:

+* JIRA_USER
+* JIRA_API_TOKEN

+See [here](https://developer.atlassian.com/cloud/jira/platform/basic-auth-for-rest-apis/) for more information.

+To start the server, run:

 ```
 $ csw-services start